stephen1hong/Train-your-own-data-for-detectiong-your-custom-objects-using-Yolo/README.md

 6) Prepare train files:
  * Put files 'yolo-obj.cfg', 'data/train.txt', 'data/obj.names', 'data/obj.data', 'darknet19_448.conv.23' and directory data/img under the directory of executable 'darknet' file.
    - for example, all these files are placed in directory: /darknet, in my computer.
  * Ensure the path in data/train.txt is right.
-If not, modified it.
+If not, modify it.
-    -for example, change "x64/Release/data/img/sample.jpg"--> "data/img/sample.jpg"
+   - for example, change "x64/Release/data/img/sample.jpg"--> "data/img/sample.jpg"

 7) Train on your own data
   ./darknet detector train data/obj.data yolo-obj.cfg darknet19_448.conv.23